nebsadi/cg-locnm/README.md

 # cg-locnm
-Bot written for the Legends of Code and Magic Marahon on Codingame
+Bot written for the Legends of Code and Magic Marathon on Codingame